PRECIOSA ORNELA - News

 Contemporary Czech costume jewelry in Moscow.

 The Handmade Dreams exhibition continues its foreign journey.

-You will have the opportunity to visit the Handmade Dreams exhibition mapping the current tendencies in Czech costume jewelry at the Lalaounis Museum of Jewelry in Athens, where it will be on show from 8.
-5. to 20.
-5. 2019.
+You will have the opportunity to visit the Handmade Dreams exhibition mapping the current tendencies in Czech costume jewelry at the Town Library in Piešťany, where it will be on show from 1.
+9. to 26.
+9. 2019.